apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 All data is written to local temporary files; these need to be cleaned up.

-The job must ensure that the local (pending) data is purged. *TODO*: test this
+The job must ensure that the local (pending) data is purged.

 **Failure during task commit**